wearetheframers/frame-core-wip/docs/API/frame/framer/brain/memory/memory.md

 This is achieved using the MemoryService and Mem0Adapter, which abstract away the underlying storage solution and provide a flexible interface for memory operations.
 The architecture allows for easy swapping of memory components, offering alternatives like RAG with the same interface but different underlying drivers.

+The `memory` service functions like a plugin but does not require explicit permissions to be accessed.
+It is always available to Framers, providing essential memory management capabilities.

 ## Memory Types

 1. **Core Memory**: Essential, unchanging information about the Framer.